-Then lightning forked overhead, followed almost immediately by a cacophonous roar of thunder, and I screamed like a five year old left alone in a haunted house and dug my heels in, frantic to find shelter.
+Lightning forked overhead, followed almost immediately by a cacophonous roar of thunder, and I screamed like a five year old left alone in a haunted house and dug my heels in, frantic to find shelter.

 “Lie down,” Levi was saying, yanking on our clasped hands.

 Somehow I ended up sprawled in the muddy grass next to him, staring up at the underside of the trees, howling in terror every time lightning tore through the slivers of sky I could see between the branches, splaying my hands over my rib cage whenever the thunder boomed so loud it felt like it might pop a lung.
 Beside me, Levi bellowed back at the heavens in challenge, laughing like he had lost his mind.

 It was the craziest thing I had ever done.

 I spent the whole time thinking I was about to die.

 I had never felt so fucking alive.